-AG $\P$ 19 describes two conditions that could raise security concerns and may be disqualifying in this case:

-- (a) inability to satisfy debts; and - (c) a history of not meeting financial obligations.
+- AG ¶ 19 describes one condition that could raise security concerns and may be disqualifying in this case: - (c) a history of not meeting financial obligations.

-Applicant defaulted on his mortgage and credit card obligations in 2009.
-His credit card debt remains unresolved.
+Applicant defaulted on his mortgage obligation in 2009.
+His credit card debt also became delinquent in that same timeframe.
 These facts establish prima facie support for the foregoing disqualifying conditions, and shift the burden to Applicant to mitigate those concerns.

-The guideline includes three conditions in AG $\P$ 20 that could mitigate the security concerns arising from Applicant's alleged financial difficulties:
+The guideline includes three conditions in AG ¶ 20 that could mitigate the security concerns arising from Applicant's alleged financial difficulties:

-(a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment;

-(b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances; and

-(d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts.
+- (a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment; - (b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances; and - (d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts.